 The Main building houses about 180 students in single, double, triple, and quad rooms.
 Main 2nd and 3rd floor are gender inclusive, and open to sophomores, juniors and seniors.
-Main 4th floor is the Healthy Lifestyles floor on-campus, and is co-ed, housing first-years, sophomores, juniors and seniors.
+Half of Main 4th floor is the Healthy Lifestyles floor on-campus, and is co-ed, housing sophomores, juniors, and seniors.

 In the basement of Main Building, there is a vending machine, free laundry facilities, and study space.
 Main Building has a large lounge with wireless internet access, a full kitchen on the first floor, and a community computer lab.
 In addition, each floor has a furnished lounge.
 There are two kitchenettes located throughout the building.

 Weld houses about 60 students on three co-ed floors in single and double rooms.
-First years, sophomores, juniors and seniors are eligible to live in Weld.
+Sophomores, juniors, and seniors are eligible to live in Weld.

 On the first floor of Weld there are two lounges, each with tables, couches and lamps for studying.
-Off of these two lounges there are two computer labs, one with Macintosh Computers the other with Windows.
 In the basement there is a free laundry facility and vending machines.
 On the second floor there is a balcony, a TV lounge with cable and wireless internet.
 There is also a kitchen complete with a community refrigerator, a stove, sink, and microwave.

 Leach is the home to about 80 students.
 Each floor in Leach is single sex, and is a first-year building.

-In the Leach basement there is a main lounge with a flat screen TV, couches, vending machines, and a pool table.
+In the Leach basement there is a main lounge with a TV, couches, vending machines, and a pool table.
 There is also a free laundry facility located in the basement.
 Off of the front lobby there is a furnished study space complete with lamps, tables, couches, and a small TV with cable.
 The lounge also has wireless internet capabilities.
+There is also a kitchen complete with a community refrigerator, a stove, sink, and microwave.

 The house includes four bedrooms, 1 + 1/2 bathrooms, living room, family room, dining room, kitchen and mud room.
 Students are not required to be on the meal plan.
 The Green House is fully furnished; however, students must supply their own kitchen materials including silverware and dishes.